OctopusDeploy/docs/docs/delivery-pipeline.md

 position: 0
 ---

+You already have a source control system and a build server.
+Octopus doesn't replace these, we turbocharge them.
+            Let the build server focus on what it does best: compiling code and running tests.
+Octopus takes care of deploying and promoting releases
+            between environments.

 We designed Octopus Deploy for teams that follow agile delivery practices.
 A typical workflow could be:

 1. **Commit Code to Your Existing Source Control System.**